harvardinformatics/short-trainings/r-ggplot/R_ggplot_revised.md

 We need to tell ggplot how to interpret the aesthetics as a graphical representation, i.e. do we want points, lines, bars, etc. We do this by adding **layers** onto the plot with the `+` operator.
 Each `+` indicates a new layer in the specified ggplot object and many layers can be added to a single plot in order to display the data in different ways.
 Every aspect of a plot can be controlled with different layers.
 The layer we add when telling ggplot how to plot the aesthetics (data) is usually called a **geom** (short for geometry).

 There are many types of geoms depending on what relationship you are trying to plot.
-A list of geoms can be found [here](https://ggplot2.tidyverse.org/reference/#geoms).
+A list of geoms can be found [here :octicons-link-external-24:](https://ggplot2.tidyverse.org/reference/#geoms){:target="_blank"}.
 For example, let's say we want to visualize the distribution of the penguins' body mass.
 Single distributions are typically plotted as histograms or density plots.
 So to generate the histogram, we would follow these steps:

 1. Specify the dataset (in our case, `penguins`)
 2. Identify the variables in the dataset to plot and specify them as aesthetics.
 This will require you to look at your data!
 For our first example, it will be `body_mass_g`